Hibiscus Tea

 How to make it from dried flowers?

-1. You can add dried hibiscus flowers to cold water and allow to rest for 1-2 days until the flowers have faded.
+1. You can add dried hibiscus flowers to cold water and allow them to rest for 1-2 days until the flowers have faded.
 Then you can strain the mix and make cold tea by adding sugar or honey.

 2. You can also add dried flowers to boiling water and let them bleed all the colors.

-Now strain the mix and add cold water, sugar, or honey and your hibiscus cold tea is ready.
+Now strain the mix and add cold water, sugar, or honey, and your hibiscus cold tea is ready.
 This is an instant way of making this tea.

 You can use the dried flowers to brew the tea twice.